codr7/forthy2/README.md

 1 3 2
 ```

-`$` may be used to simplify and speed up more elaborate stack transformations, the result of evaluating the final form replaces the specified stack suffix.
+`$` may be used to simplify and speed up more elaborate stack transformations, the result of evaluating the second part replaces the specified stack suffix.

 ```
   1 3 5 7
-  $(a b c _ {b a .+ c})
+  $(a b c _; b a .+ c)

 3 6
 ```